jaekimandy/terraform_aws_sample/README.md

+1. Copy your RSA file (id_rsa.pub) in the working directory.
+(Overwrite the existing one in the directory)
-1. Set the region to Seoul, which is ap-northeast-2
+2. Set the region to Seoul, which is ap-northeast-2
-2. Create a VPC
+3. Create a VPC
-3. Create an Internet Gateway
+4. Create an Internet Gateway
-4. Create a public subnet
+5. Create a public subnet
-5. Create 2 private subnets
+6. Create 2 private subnets
-6. Create a route table
+7. Create a route table
-7. Link the routing table to the Internet Gateway
+8. Link the routing table to the Internet Gateway
-8. Route Table Association for Public Subnet
+9. Route Table Association for Public Subnet
-9. Create a security group for ec2 for ports 22 and 80
+10. Create a security group for ec2 for ports 22 and 80
 11. Create a security group for rds for port 5432
-12. Import key-pair ( Terraform destroy doesn't remove key-pair, so it needs to be manually deleted through AWS console)
+12. Import key-pair
+13. Install Nginx through command
-13. Create an ec2 instance linked with the public subnet and security group for ec2
+14. Create an ec2 instance linked with the public subnet and security group for ec2
-14. Create a subnet group for RDS
+15. Create a subnet group for RDS
-15. Create an RDS database
+16. Create an RDS database

 ## Instructions
 1. Copy your RSA file (id_rsa.pub) in the working directory.
 (Overwrite the existing one in the directory)